 As the name suggests, the Vienna Shorts Festival is a major international film festival celebrating short-form movies (though part of me wishes this was a Lederhosen retrospective).

-- Numerous films across multiple genres
+- Dozens of films across multiple genres

 - Prestigious international and national film awards

-- 2020 dates TBA (was May 28 – Jun 2 in 2019)
+- 2024 dates: May 28 – Jun 2

-- See also: English-language cinemas
+- See also: